 Establish what event is being planned.
 Is it a sales conference or an annual Association meeting?
 Is it a meeting of technical partners or a product launch?
-Because you can prepare better when you know some simple details of the event helps you prepare.
+Because you can prepare better when you know some simple details of the event.

 4) When and where will the event take place?

 5) How many presenters will speak at the event?

 It’s rare for any speaker to be the sole presenter on the podium.
-In most instances you will share the platform with several speakers with a budgeted time allowance of some 45 minutes.
+Because in most instances you will share the platform with several speakers with a budgeted time allowance of some 45 minutes.
 Perhaps longer.

 6) What is the theme of the event?

 Using a theme such as, “Being Best”, allows a range of speakers to explore all the essential attributes of customer care, quality management, production quality or people management.
 So, do remember to find out if there’s a theme.

 7) What sort of presentation do they expect?

 This has to be asked.
 For instance there might be an expectation that you will make a presentation and then answer questions later.
 All require different preparation.

-If the event is planned for next week you might already suspect the answer!
-If you are being asked to present because you are a respected expert in your field then it’s very likely that your presentation subject is going to be crafted along the same lines.
+If they plan the event for next week, you might already suspect the answer!
+If they have asked you to present because you are a respected expert in your field, then it’s very likely that you can craft your presentation subject along the same lines.

-We take it for granted that every speaking event supports multimedia content–but it must be checked.
+We take it for granted that every speaking event supports multimedia content.
+However, you must check.